-A simple Chinese leaf salad, crispy, garlicky, spicy and extremely healthy.
-This recipe shows you how to make a flavour-packed hot oil dressing.
+Crispy, garlicky, spicy and very healthy.
+This simple recipe of Napa cabbage salad shows you how to make a Chinese style, flavour-packed hot oil dressing.

 “This is what keeps me alive in Europe.
 Would you like some?”
 Astonished, I turned down his kind offer.
-But I couldn’t help observing him as he tore off a big piece of Chinese leaf, dipped it into the thick, dark sauce and proceeded to chew quite loudly.
+But I couldn’t help observing him as he tore off a big leaf of Napa cabbage, dipped it into the thick, dark sauce and proceeded to chew quite loudly.
 You can imagine how juicy and crispy the leaf was…only a few hours since leaving Beijing, this man’s unusual in-flight meal made me very homesick.

-The Chinese leaf salad recipe I’m sharing here is as healthy as can be, no pre-made or bottled dressing involved.
+The Napa cabbage salad recipe I’m sharing here is as healthy as can be, no pre-made or bottled dressing involved.
 Just like the method used in making Chinese chilli oil, pouring hot oil at the right temperature onto garlic and other spices is the key to a flavour-packed dressing.
-If possible, I highly recommend that you grind Sichuan peppercorn yourself (see how) instead of using shop-bought Sichuan pepper powder.
+If possible, I highly recommend that you grind Sichuan peppercorn yourself instead of using shop-bought Sichuan pepper powder.
 Skip chilli flakes if you don’t fancy spicy taste.

-Chinese leaf is available all year round.
+Napa cabbage is available all year round.
 It can stay fresh in the fridge for a couple of weeks (unwashed and wrapped tightly with cling-film).
-You can serve this Chinese leaf salad as a starter in the western way or have it as part of a Chinese multi-dish meal.
+You can serve this salad as a starter in the western way or have it as part of a Chinese multi-dish meal.
 It’s great company for Sweet and Sour Fish or Red-cooked Pork Belly for example.